4QuantOSS/shiny-impress.js/README.md

 ### Slides
 Shows the presentation itself in an iframe.
 Some browsers do not like this, in which case just use the source in the next panel.

+### Slide Positions
+The positions and details for the slides since particularly Z coordinates are tough to visualize.

 ### Source
 The source code for the presentation, since the iframe ```srcdoc```, makes it pretty un-readable.
 The formatting is ugly, if I find a pretty.html function somewhere, I'll use it.